 If the loss of a spouse, a close friend, or a son or daughter is weighing you down, it can be good to join a group...a group that understands...a group that can help you regain your footing and move forward.

-Our Guided Support Group Program is a six week program.
+Our Guided Support Group Program is a seven week program.
 It is held semi-annually in the Spring and Fall.
-Contact Jack Shaw for information about the next scheduled event: 412-508-5383 or Email: email@example.com
+Contact Jack Shaw for information about the next scheduled event: 412-508-5383 or Email: firstname.lastname@example.org

-In addition to the Guided Support Group Programs, Lifeline of Listening Friends holds informal monthly support group meetings where those grieving the loss of a loved one can support each other along the “Healing Pathway."
-Call Jack for information.
+In addition to the seven week programs, Lifeline of Listening Friends holds informal monthly support group meetings for those grieving the loss of a loved one.
+Call Jack Shaw for information: 412-508-5383.